Christrevino22/Christrevino22/README.md

 - 🤔 I’m looking for help with ...
 Finding a job!
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... https://www.linkedin.com/in/christrevino22/
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

-## I'm a Husband, Father, Developer!!
+## I'm a Husband, Dog Father, Developer!!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love coding, music and playing Xbox/Ps5/Pc as well as reading!